Blog

 1 comment

 Popular wisdom says that you shouldn’t install a gun safe in a garage — especially an unheated garage.
 And popular wisdom is sometimes right.
-But with the right precautions and maintenance, you can most certainly install a gun safe in the garage.
+But with the right precautions and maintenance, you can definitely put a safe in the garage.

 Why Install a Gun Safe in the Garage?